 Inspired by the residency trip down the Smallcleugh lead mine in Nenthead, Cumbria and the proposed Mars habitats awarded to the renowned architectural firm Foster & Partners, the installation consisted of a geodesic habitat constructed predominantly of waste materials salvaged from within CSM, interrogating the nature of waste, resource mining, sustainability, and the legacy we are leaving behind on earth.

 HABITAT was a Creative Unions funded project.

 Participating Artists: Gabrielle Brooks, James Bryant, Yili Liu, Maria Clara Lorusso, Zelda Montjean-Zen, Lara Orawski, Ana Luiza Pereira Rodrigues, Anamarija Podrebarac, Federico Pompei.
 Special thanks to Pat Naldi and Jędrek Filuś.

-For More information on the Project:
+More information on the Project available at

 The first group exhibition produced by arts collective Arthousehaus, a London based art collective, dedicated to pushing the boundaries of traditional and unconventional methodologies of creative practice.
 The project, “My House Is An Island” combines emerging and established artists in a unique exhibition environment within a domestic flat.
 Artists were invited to respond to the space and re-interpret the physical and emotional boundaries of what it is to exist within the home.

 Inspired by Gaston Bachelard’s The Poetics of Space, the artists were challenged to interpret the home as a universe, a cosmos, an extension of the body in its virtuality and reality, that forms the tangibility and intangibility of dreams and memories to fit into structure, a roof or a peak that is intended to shelter our being and we call home.